FullStackForger/react-jwt-auth/docs/configuration.md

 ### No wrapping

-Primary role of `Auth` component is setting up initial configuration, therefore if you don't want to wrap.
+Primary role of `Auth` component is setting up initial configuration, therefore you don't have to wrap.
 Below code will also work.

 ```